jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 You know, everyone uses Deep Learning with images, why should we do otherwise?

 So, instead of using midis directly, we created images with them, cause, due to the nature of the midi files, it is quite simple to visualize/represent them as images.
-Such as this one [meter imagen]

 Once at the image domain it was easier to work with the problem, as there is much more content dealing with image and training of nets.